Staff Senate Bylaws

-- The Nominations Committee shall be composed of one Senator from each EEO classification to be chosen by a majority vote of those Senators present of each EEO classification at the first regularly-scheduled meeting of each year where official business is conducted.
-If no Senators of the EEO classification present are able to serve on the Nominations Committee, the President may appoint committee members from within the EEO classification.
+- The Nominations Committee shall be composed of a minimum of five senators.
 The duties of the Committee shall be to seek and recommend nominations for appointments to internal, external, and University committees, as deemed necessary in accordance with Article V, Section 1 of the Constitution.

 - The Bylaws and Constitution Committee shall be composed of a minimum of five Senators.
 The duties of the Committee shall be to accept proposed changes to the Bylaws and Constitution, study the proposals, and prepare recommendations to the Senate in accordance with Article VI of the Constitution.
 The chair of the committee shall advise the President on actions not in accordance with the Constitution or Bylaws.